seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 ### Business benefits

-TODO: List high-level benefits that this product will provide.
+Our high-level benefits that our web app project will provide are to:

-Our objects are to:

 (1) Enhance Public Safety and Crime Awareness: The web app provides various crime data with a user-friendly interface that displays understandable statistics for different types of crimes around various areas in Bristol.
 As well as reviewing the crime history of the neighbourhood chosen by the user across the years, enabling residents and newcomers to make informed decisions about their safety and take preventive measures.
 For instance: The app's heat maps and trend charts make it easy for users to identify high-risk areas and understand crime patterns over time.